Hans Strydom (actor): Career

 He graduated with a degree in law at Potchefstroom University.
 Then in 1964, he began working at the Department of Justice in Durban's Magistrate's Court.
 In 1972, he became a public prosecutor in Ladysmith.
 Between 1972 and 1976, he was a magistrate at the head office of the Department of Justice.
 In 1976, he quit his job to pursue a professional career as an actor.
 He later became one of the two persons to welcome South Africans on TV in January 1976 during the country's first national broadcasts along with David Hall-Green.

 Then he appeared in several popular TV series, Binnelanders, Plek van die Vleisvreters, Westgate, Generations, Egoli: Place of Gold, The Res, Platinum and Oepse Daisy.
-In 1976, he made film debut with Someone Like You.
+In 1976, he made his film debut with Someone Like You.
 Then he starred in several early South African films such as Diamond and the Thief (1978), Someone Like You (1978), Autumnland (1982), The Emissary (1988).
 In 1989, he starred in the blockbuster The Gods Must Be Crazy II with the role 'Dr. Stephen Marshall'.
 In 2017, he won the ATKV award for the Best Actor for his Binnelanders role.

 In 2000, he won a case against the SABC that did not properly reward actors for rebroadcasts.
 Since then, he has been helping artists claim the correct fees from the SABC.